NifleySnifley/Tinkerneering/about.markdown

 ---

 Hi!
 I'm Finn.
-As you can probably see from my posts, I have many hobbies and I'm interested in a multiple different disciplines and areas of technology and engineering, here are some specifics:
+As you can probably see from my posts, I have many hobbies and I'm interested in many different disciplines and areas of technology and engineering, here are some specifics:

 - Robotics (control systems, mechanics, etc.)
 - Computer Engineering (FPGA design, computer architecture)